-Varicose veins, for the most part, don't cause any health problems.
-But, that doesn't mean that you want to see bulging, purple or blue veins every time you look down at your legs.
-You also might not have time to set aside for a procedure that requires a lot of downtime or recovery afterwards.
-Fortunately, there are a number of varicose vein treatment options that eliminate the veins, without requiring you to sit around for weeks on end.
+For the most part, varicose veins don’t cause any health problems.
+But that doesn’t mean you want to see bulging, purple, or blue veins every time you look down at your legs.
+You also might not have time to set aside for a procedure that requires a lot of downtime or recovery afterward.
+Fortunately, several varicose vein treatment options eliminate the veins without requiring you to sit around for weeks.

 4 Varicose Vein Treatment Options

 Sometimes, the initial treatment for varicose veins is to change your lifestyle.
 A few factors can make you more likely to develop the veins, such as being overweight, crossing your legs, and being sedentary.
 Vein doctors often recommend lifestyle changes before other treatments.
 If you are significantly overweight, you might find that dropping a few pounds helps reduce the appearance of your varicose veins.

 Taking up an exercise routine under a doctor’s supervision can also help.
 Exercise allows you to develop muscles in the legs, which help improve blood flow.
 Finally, trying to keep your legs elevated as much as possible and avoiding anything that puts pressure on them, such as constricting socks or pants and crossing your legs, can also help.

 Compression stockings aren’t the same as too-tight, poorly-fitting socks or trousers.
 The goal of wearing compression stockings is to apply gentle pressure upwards on the leg.
 The pressure from the stockings can help increase blood flow back up toward the heart.
 Depending on the state of your veins, a doctor might recommend wearing a support hose or might give you a prescription for specialized compression garments.